knative/serving/community/FEATURE-LIFECYCLE.md

   </tr>
   <tr>
     <td>Availability</td>
-    <td>The feature may or may not be available in the main Istio repo.
+    <td>The feature may or may not be available in the main Elafros repo.
-The feature may or may not appear in an Istio release.
-If it does appear in an Istio release it will be disabled by default.
+The feature may or may not appear in an Elafros release.
+If it does appear in an Elafros release it will be disabled by default.
 The feature requires an explicit flag to enable in addition to any configuration required to use the feature, in order to turn on dev features.</td>
-    <td>The feature is committed to the Istio repo
+    <td>The feature is committed to the Elafros repo
-The feature appears in an official Istio release
+The feature appears in an official Elafros release
 The feature requires explicit user action to use, e.g. a flag flip, use of a config resource, an explicit installation action, or an API being called.
 When a feature is disabled it must not affect system stability.
-Note: While Istio is pre-1.0, some alpha features are enabled by default.
+Note: While Elafros is pre-1.0, some alpha features are enabled by default.
 Post 1.0 alpha features will require explicit action.</td>
-    <td>In official Istio releases
+    <td>In official Elafros releases
 Enabled by default</td>
     <td>Same as Beta</td>
   </tr>